desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 **TODO Remove Note:** The purpose of the hash function is to avoid the possibility of exceeding the maximum length of a DNS name.
-This could occur if the Child name was prefixed to the Bootstrapping Domain as is.
+This could occur if the Child name was prefixed to the Signaling Domain as is.
 The encoding choice is like in NSEC3, except that SHA-256 is used instead of SHA-1.
 This is to prevent other tenants in shared hosting environments from creating collisions.